CompCogNeuro/CompCogNeuro.github.io/content/hebbian-learning.md

 at which point it becomes clear that this fraction of the joint probability over the probability of the receiver is just the definition of the conditional probability of the sender given the receiver.

 Although CPCA is effective and well-defined mathematically, it suffers from one major problem: it drives significant LTD (weight decrease) when a sending neuron is _not_ active, and the receiving unit is active.
 This results in a significant amount of interference in learning across time, and is inconsistent with the need for postsynaptic neural activity to allow Ca++ to enter and drive [[synaptic plasticity]].
+For this and other reasons, the [[Leabra]] algorithm now uses a version of the [[#BCM]] algorithm for Hebbian learning; BCM does not drive any plasticity when the receiving neuron is inactive.